Is Grandma suddenly agitated or irritated by people or situations?

 - Pain in her pelvis, especially in the center and around the bone

 - Has her walking changed—slowing down, wobbling, listing

 Grandma may not experience all these symptoms at the same time, but if she has several of them and you’ve ruled out other obvious reasons, you have probable cause to have her tested for a bladder or kidney infection.

 But physical ailments aren’t the only foul play caused by UTIs.

 If Grandma’s already struggling with an illness, a UTI can make it much worse—or turn her into a different person altogether.

 - Changes in how she talks.
 If she talks.

 - The sudden or extra forgetfulness.

-With memory care, confusion and forgetfulness tend to be gradual.
+With memory loss, confusion and forgetfulness tend to be gradual.
 With a UTI, it’s much more sudden.